NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuideAI.md

 ## Key Concepts

-* Each AI plugin implements certain feature with the specific backend and underlying API, here are some examples:
+* Each AI plugin implements certain features with the specific backend and underlying API, here are some examples:
     *  nvigi.plugin.gpt.ggml.cuda -> implements GPT feature using **GGML backend and CUDA API for local execution**
-    *  nvigi.plugin.gpt.cloud.rest -> implements GPT feature using **CLOUD backed and REST API for remote execution**
+    *  nvigi.plugin.gpt.cloud.rest -> implements GPT feature using **CLOUD backend and REST API for remote execution**
 * Models used by the AI **local** plugins are stored in a specific NVIGI model repository (more details in sections below)
 * All AI plugins implement and export the same generic interface `InferenceInterface`
 * AI plugins can act as "parent" plugins encapsulating multiple features but still exposing the same unified API